hamlet-io/aws-cognito-quicksight-auth/README.md

 # aws-cognito-quicksight-auth

+## Hamlet Update

+This repo has been updated to support the [hamlet](https://hamlet.io) deployment framework and its configuration model

+## Introduction

 A simple JavaScript frontend and SAM template to spin up a serverless backend, federating Cognito User Pools users to QuickSight as part of the blog post: https://aws.amazon.com/blogs/big-data/using-amazon-quicksight-federated-single-sign-on-with-amazon-cognito-user-pools/

 <p align="center">